-Throughout the next several program years monitoring will occur in D'Olive through local, state, and federal partnerships.
+Throughout the next several program years, monitoring will occur in the D'Olive Watershed and its receiving waters through local, state, and federal partnerships.
 These observations will improve understanding in the physical and biological processes occurring in the sub-estuaries of Mobile Bay and enhance future restoration efforts.
-The shifts in the BCG as stressors are reduced will be tracked, and partner academics will analyze the results to assess the usefulness of the habitat mosaic BCG.
+The shifts in the BCG as stressors are reduced will be tracked, and partner academicians will analyze the results to assess the usefulness of the habitat mosaic BCG.
 Furthermore, the data collected on the D'Olive restoration will help pinpoint the most cost effective metrics to measure for shifts in function and services in other watersheds.